 Building surveyors inspect plans and building constructions to see if buildings are, or will be, built correctly.
 They may also issue certificates, write reports and help owners and potential buyers with construction problems and solutions.

-Pay for building surveyors depends on their experience, where they work, and what type of work they do.
+Pay for building surveyors depends on their experience, where they work and the type of work they do.

-Private building surveyors may earn significantly more than this, but for those who are self-employed income depends on the success of their business.
+Income for self-employed building surveyors depends on the success of their business.

 (This information is a guide only.
 Find out more about the sources of our pay information)